Frequently Asked Questions

 - Can I just use Coast Wealth Management for Financial Planning Services?

 - Can you help me with my taxes?

 - Why don’t you implement portfolios by picking individual stocks?

 - I am uncomfortable with investing in international markets.
 Do you normally recommend international exposure?

 - Why should I hire a wealth manager when I can buy the same funds on my own?

 Locally Owned and Operated.
 We are an independent firm with no ties to some large, faceless corporate parent.

 Comprehensive Planning.
 All of the work we perform is custom tailored to each clients objectives and circumstances.

 Experience.
 Michael Vandenburg is a Certified Financial PlannerÒ (CFP) and has 18 years of experience in serving the needs of wealthy families across the nation.

 Focus.
-Wealth Management is the only service we provide and we work exclusively with high net worth individuals and families.
+Wealth Management is the only service we provide and we work primarily with high net worth individuals and families.